peemlerd/PISA2018/README.md

 # PISA2018
-This data analysis project is done on PISA 2018 data on Thai students' education achievement.
+Information about this project: This data analysis project is done on PISA 2018 data on Thai students' education achievement.